Skip to main content

 Wastewater System

-The District field team performs field operations functions for its sanitary sewer and stormwater management systems.
+The OLWS field team performs field operations functions for the wastewater and stormwater management systems.
 The nature of these functions allows field staff to work in both areas depending on maintenance priorities.
-The District holds permits under the National Pollutant Discharge Elimination Program (NPDES) for sewer and the Municipal Separate Storm Sewer (MS4) for stormwater, both of which require specific maintenance activities.
+OLWS holds permits under the National Pollutant Discharge Elimination Program (NPDES) for sewer and the Municipal Separate Storm Sewer (MS4) for stormwater, both of which require specific maintenance activities.
 In terms of the sewer system, the District maintains 100 miles of line, 5 pump stations, and 1 outfall.
-There are approximately 8,600 sewer connections in the District.
-The surface water infrastructure includes 2,500 catch basins, 53 miles of storm lines, 100 sedimentation manholes, and 50 private detention systems.
+There are approximately 9,000 wastewater connections in our boundary area.
+The surface water infrastructure includes 3,000 catch basins, 36 acres of wetlands, 195 culverts, and 8 creeks.
 Primary maintenance functions are listed below:

 • Line Cleaning/Jetting